 - Combined treatment approaches for localized pancreatic cancer

 - Surgeons with extensive operative experience in the removal of part or all of pancreatic tumors

 - Rapid reports to your primary care physician

 Following an evaluation with a surgeon, every case will be reviewed by our Multidisciplinary Pancreatic Tumor Conference for careful consideration of all radiological studies, pathologic information, current treatment to date, and coordination of other needed studies.
 A clear treatment plan will be outlined for every patient.

-Directions to the Multidisciplinary Pancreatic Cancer Center:
+Directions to the Multidisciplinary Pancreatic Cancer Clinic: